renecartaya/Automation/README.md

 The current repository is under development.

-## Coffee machine project
+## Liquid sample transfer and storage

-It is an automation project aimed to didactically combine heating systems, water pumps and embedded programming for the construction of a coffee machine for daily use.
+It is an automation project aimed to didactically combine heating/cooling systems, liquid pumps and embedded programming for control of sample temperatures and liquid sample transfers.